mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 Transparency (KT) log.
 While this is useful to circumvent trust issues in the case of a potentially corrupted DS, this check can be computationnaly costly and privacy leaking for the clients.
+[EO It is not clear to me how KT could cause privacy issues? each coporate will be running their own KT server, and all KT servers will only gossip their signed root head]

 In a Trusted setting, the DS is expected to always provide the correct and most up-to-date information to a Member requiring another Member's